 REAL uses a framework called ‘ORIM’ (Opportunities, Recognition, Interaction and Model), which is based on the idea that there are four main ways in which parents can help their children’s literacy development.

-Teachers and practitioners share ORIM with families through a series of home visits and literacy events to support them to think about how they can use it to support their children’s early literacy.
+Teachers and practitioners share ORIM with families through a series of home visits and literacy events.
+They work together to support children’s early literacy development.

 How Making it REAL has developed

-Making it REAL operated in Sheffield and Oldham between 2009–12.
-It was originally funded by the Big Lottery and set up in collaboration with the University of Sheffield.
+Making it REAL was originally funded by the Big Lottery and developed in collaboration with the University of Sheffield with schools and children’s centres in Oldham and Sheffield.

-Since 2013, the programme has been funded by the Department for Education to support local authorities and a range of non-statutory, private and independent early years settings and childminder groups across England.
+From 2013 - 2016, the programme was funded by the Department for Education to support local authorities and a range of maintained schools, children’s centres, private and independent early years settings and childminder groups across England.

-We have since worked in partnership with eight local authority areas – Blackpool, Haringey, Luton, Oldham, Peterborough, Sandwell, Sheffield and South Tyneside – to support them to establish and maintain the Making it REAL approach locally.
+We worked in partnership with eight local authority areas – Blackpool, Haringey, Luton, Oldham, Peterborough, Sandwell, Sheffield and South Tyneside – to support and establish the REAL approach locally.

-Our evaluation of Making it REAL 2013–15 shows that it had a positive impact on children’s outcomes.
+Our evaluation of Making it REAL 2013–15 shows the positive impact on children’s outcomes.

 Helping children with additional needs

-Our evaluation of Making it REAL found that it supports the early identification of children’s additional needs and increases the number of families who are referred to specialist services for further help.
+The Year Two evaluation found that REAL supports the early identification of children’s additional needs and increases the number of families who are referred to specialist services for further help.

 - 71% of practitioners said that the intervention had at least 'some impact' on connecting children and families to other services and 68% said it had helped them identify additional needs in one or more of the target children.